-Views of Responsible Officials and Planned Corrective Actions - Due to our limited staff, the Insurance/Rehabilitation Clerk and Director of Finance both perform these duties to provide backup for one another.
-Management will assess the potential of redistribution of duties.
+Views of Responsible Officials and Planned Corrective Actions - During July 2015, management hired TruBridge to process accounts receivable and the Director of Finance resigned after year-end.
+Therefore, going forward, these duties should be segregated.

-Schedule of Findings and Responses Year Ended September 30, 2014
+Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.

+Condition - Management does not have an effective process to determine the validity of credit balances in accounts receivable.

+Context - The design of the Hospital's process to review credit balances in accounts receivable is not adequate to determine which credit balances are due back to patients or third-party payers and which are posting errors.

+Effect - Numerous credit balances in accounts receivable resulted from posting errors rather than representing balances owed back to patients or third-party payers, resulting in a restatement of the 2014 financial statements.

+Cause - The Hospital does not have a process to review and analyze credit balances in accounts receivable.

+Recommendation - We recommend management review credit balances in accounts receivable monthly to determine if the balance is a true credit balance or if the balance was due to a posting error.
+Management should resolve credit balances in a timely manner.

+Views of Responsible Officials and Planned Corrective Action - Management is aware of this situation and is developing monthly policies to review credit balances in accounts receivable.

-Reference Number Finding 2014-004 Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.
+Criteria or Specific Requirement - Management is responsible for establishing and maintaining effective internal control over financial reporting.

 Condition - The Hospital relies on its outside auditors to assist in the preparation of external financial statements and related notes to the financial statements.

+Reference Number

+Finding

 Context - Under auditing standards generally accepted in the United States of America, outside auditors cannot be considered part of the Hospital's internal control structure and, because of limitations of the Hospital's small accounting staff, the design of the Hospital's internal control structure does not otherwise include procedures for the preparation of external financial statements.

 Effect - Potentially material misstatements in the financial statements and related notes to the financial statements could occur and not be prevented or detected by the Hospital's internal control structure.

 Cause - The Hospital has not designed internal control procedures for preparing external financial statements.

 Recommendation - Management should continue to assess the cost versus the benefits of improving internal controls over financial reporting.

 Views of Responsible Officials and Planned Corrective Actions - Management will continue to consider the costs versus benefits of improving controls over financial statement preparation.

-Schedule of Surety Bonds for Officials and Employees Year Ended September 30, 2014
+Schedule of Surety Bonds for Officials and Employees Year Ended September 30, 2015